Mayday Parade

 Frequently Asked Questions

-Some of Mayday Parade's most popular songs include Jamie All Over, Remember Me, Somebody That I Used To Know.
-These tracks have impressed fans and helped cement their place in the music industry.
+Mayday Parade's most streamed songs include Jamie All Over, Remember Me, Somebody That I Used To Know.
+These tracks have accumulated millions of plays on Spotify and other major streaming platforms, making them essential listens for both new fans and long-time followers.